-The first syphilis symptom that one gets after being exposed to the bacterium is known as chancre.
+The first syphilis symptom that one gets after being exposed to the bacterium is known as a chancre.
 It is a small, round ulcer that appears on the part of the body where the bacterium has entered.

 Also, syphilis patients will experience fever and suffer from the enlargement of the lymph nodes.
 Rashes, soreness, fatigue, discomfort, and muscle and joint pains are also very common to syphilis patients.

 After some time, more chancres will appear on other parts of the body.
-This is a sign that the syphilis has progressed to the later stages of the diseases and it needs to be treated immediately.
+This is a sign that syphilis has progressed to the later stages of the diseases and it needs to be treated immediately.

 How is syphilis treated?